Retailers stocking up to avoid bite of new tariffs

 U.S. ports handled 1.95 million 20-foot-long cargo containers, or their equivalents, in November, up 8 percent from last year, according to the National Retail Federation, citing Global Port Tracker data.
 That was the highest total since August, when retailers scrambled to get ahead of the tariffs that hit Chinese goods in September.

-December volume is expected to fall by 8.9 percent to 1.79 million as the tariffs hit and the usual post-holiday drop off occurs, the NRF said.
+December volume is expected to fall by 8.9 percent to 1.79 million as the tariffs hit and the usual post-holiday drop-off occurs, the NRF said.

 "Tariffs are bad for both consumer and business confidence, and we hope that the December tariffs will be canceled or postponed as a sign of good faith," Gold said.
 "We need a deal with China as soon as possible so we can bring an end to the trade war that has put a drag on the U.S. economy for far too long."